 ● Swastika

-The symbol is called ‘Rosa Camuna’ in Italian because all versions bear a strong semblance to flowers.
+In Italian, the symbol is called ‘Rosa Camuna’ because all versions bear a strong semblance to flowers.
 (It is not known what its original name may have been.)
 An artistic version of the Camunian Rose is now the symbol of the Lombardy Region in Italy.

 Ajna